1 Introduction

 In addition, the development of infrastructure supporting scientific research at the South Pole and the creation of a deep underground laboratory in the US have opened new facilities for discovery science.
 The South Pole station and surrounding science laboratories are a one-of-a-kind research facility maintained by the US.
 The unique location provides an unparalleled view of the universe and allows for science that is not accessible elsewhere.
 The infrastructure and support of the South Pole station and its science program are critical for the study of the CMB and astrophysical neutrinos.

 The construction of SURF in the US enables the precision studies of neutrinos and the search for dark matter in an environment shielded by Earth.
 With SURF, the US has created a premier underground laboratory that is built on a decades-old distinguished history.
 The realization of this facility adds unparalleled infrastructure capability to the suite of national laboratories in the US.
-This facility enables the US to be an international host for neutrino and dark matter experiments recommended in this report.
+SURF enables the US to be an international host for the neutrino and dark matter experiments recommended in this report.

 1.4Impact on Society